Is Winter coming?

 I love travelling at any time of year (obviously), but I’m particularly fond of travelling in the colder months for lots of reasons, and maybe I can convince you that you don’t need to sit at home for the next six months until it’s warm to travel again.

-Read More About the Best Places to Visit in Europe During the Summer – Best Places in Europe to Visit During the Summer
+Read More – Best Places in Europe to Visit During the Summer

 Luckily, travelling in Europe during the winter months of September to April, known as the shoulder seasons or off-season, turned out to be fantastic!
 I’d even go so far as to say that the best time to visit Europe is winter.